japila-books/apache-spark-internals/docs/rdd/RDD.md

 localCheckpoint(): this.type
 ----

-localCheckpoint marks this RDD for ROOT:rdd-checkpointing.md[local checkpointing] using Spark's caching layer.
+localCheckpoint marks this RDD for [local checkpointing](checkpointing.md) using Spark's caching layer.

 == [[computeOrReadCheckpoint]] Computing Partition or Reading From Checkpoint